Ali-RS/jme-vehicles/readme.md

 It contains 4 sub-projects:

- 1. MavLibrary: the MaVehicle library
+ 1. MavLibrary: the MaVehicles library
  2. MavDemo1: a demo application with a Lemur-based GUI
- 3. HelloMav: a very simple application using the MaVehicle library
+ 3. HelloMav: a very simple application using the MaVehicles library
  4. MavCommon: examples of vehicles, worlds, skies, etcetera

 <a name="toc"/>